 Perhaps you’ve heard of or seen cattails before—they’re an iconic plant associated with many types of waterbodies.
 Interestingly, they have the potential to be both good and bad for a body of water.
-Maybe you are concerned about cattail growth in your own waterbody and are looking for some answers, options and recommendations; if so, you’ve come to the right place.
+Maybe you are concerned about cattail growth in your own waterbody and are looking for some answers, cattail facts and recommendations.
+Maybe you'd like to know how to get rid of cattails in a pond on your golf course or in your community.
+Regardless, you’ve come to the right place.

 Cattails (Typha spp.) are a type of aquatic plant, approximately 5-10 feet tall.
 These plants have long, slender, branchless and upward-growing leaves and a distinguishable brown, cylindrical flowering head at their apex.
 Similar to other emergent aquatic plants, cattails create expansive underground rhizome (root) systems.
-Cattails are often viewed as an iconic pond plant as they are so common and widespread, and can be aesthetically pleasing.
+Cattail ponds are often viewed as iconic because they are so common and widespread, and can be aesthetically pleasing.
 Capable of growing in various aquatic habitats, cattails can be found in and/or around small and large waterbodies, wetlands, and even detention ponds around the world.
 Currently, there are about 30 different species of cattails worldwide, with four of those species present in North America.

 When growing within a larger waterbody, cattails can be a beneficial species to have and are often encouraged by professional lake managers.
 Scattered shoreline patches of cattails provide excellent habitat to both resident and migratory birds, as well as some aquatic and semi-aquatic organisms, depending on the environmental characteristics.
 Cattails are often a sign of a transitioning environment because where they grow is often where land changes from wet to dry habitat.
 As such, cattails are a great plant to use when creating a shoreline buffer to prevent erosion and minimize nutrient input into the waterbody; the cattails can utilize those nutrients before they have an opportunity to enter the water and promote unwanted algae or submersed plant growth.
 They can be used for other purposes as well; various parts of the plants are edible and the stalks have been used to make baskets, mats, and rope by indigenous communities.